browserengineering/book/book/chrome.md

     self.children.append(new_line)
 ```

-Now that we have the core `text` method updated, there are just a few
+We more or less have the code in place to create `LineLayout` and
-more cleanups to do.
-In the core `layout` method, we don't need to
+`TextLayout` objects---there's just some cleanup to do.
+In the core
+`layout` method, we don't need to initialize the `display_list` or
-initialize the `display_list` or `cursor_y` or `line` fields.
-But we
+`cursor_y` or `line` fields, since we won't be using any of those any
-do need to lay out each line:
+more.
+But we do need to lay out each line:

 ``` {.python indent=4}
 def layout(self):